Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 • Offer vegetarian and seafood options: To accommodate a wider range of dietary preferences, consider including vegetarian and seafood dishes in your menu.
 However, ensure that the seafood is prepared according to halal standards, as some Muslims may follow additional dietary restrictions.

-• Educate your whole household: If you’re providing a Vegan or halal dietary service as part of your homestay packages, make sure your family members are aware of the dietary requirements too and understand the importance of avoiding cross-contamination.
+• Educate your whole household: If you’re providing a specific dietary service as part of your homestay packages, make sure your family members are aware of the dietary requirements too and understand the importance of avoiding cross-contamination.

 Educate family